Programming & Data Processing

 • Character reversal: sloot txet tsaf

-The logic behind reversing word order is straightforward:
+The logic is simple:

-2. Reverse the resulting list of words.
+2. Reverse the list.

-3. Join them back together with spaces.
+3. Join the words back together with spaces.

-How to Reverse Words in Text on wtools.com
+How to reverse words in text on wtools.com

-Follow these steps to reverse word order using the free tool at wtools.com:
+Here's how to reverse word order using the free tool at wtools.com:

-Step 1: Open the Tool
+Step 1: Open the tool

-Step 2: Enter Your Text
+Step 2: Enter your text

-Step 3: Get Your Result
+Step 3: Get your result

-Realistic Examples
+Realistic examples

 Example 1 — A simple sentence: